 Alright, we’ve talked a little bit about Magic Kingdom’s Utilidors, but Disney World’s flagship park isn’t the only one with tunnels and activities just below the service.

 EPCOT has a tunnel too!
-This one is just 700 feet long, located partially under Spaceship Earth.
+This one is just about 700 feet long, and is located partially under Spaceship Earth.
 It’s used for deliveries to the stores and construction in the front area of the park.

 Wow, that’s a lot of secrets!
 Did you know them all?
 Stay tuned to DFB for more fun Disney World details.

 Want more Disney secrets?
-Watch our video on EPCOT’s secrets!
+Watch our video below!